Symplectic toric stratified spaces with isolated singularities: Symplectic toric stratified spaces with isolated singularities

-As explained in Proposition ~\ref{p:symptoriccone}, any symplectic toric cone with homogeneous moment map can be extended to a singular symplectic cone; these serve for now as our only example of a symplectic toric stratified space with isolated singuarities.
-More exotic examples are discussed in Section ~\ref{s:ex}.
+As explained in Proposition \ref{p:extendtoasstc}, any symplectic toric cone with homogeneous moment map can be extended to a singular symplectic cone; these serve for now as our only example of a symplectic toric stratified space with isolated singularities.
+More exotic examples are given at the end of Section \ref{s:ccforstss}.

-As in \cite{KL}, symplectic toric stratified spaces are grouped together together by orbital moment map.
+As with symplectic toric manifolds in \cite{KarshonLerman}, symplectic toric stratified spaces with a fixed quotient map are grouped together by their orbital moment map.
 To make sense of this, it is important to first understand what form their quotients and orbital moment maps take.